 Board of Directors Must Understand the Mission

-Several studies suggest that the higher the number of internal members on a nonprofit board the less effective the board.
+Several studies suggest that the higher the number of internal members on a nonprofit board the less useful the board.
 Also, they show that where the CEO is a member of the board, his salary is about 10% higher than if he wasn’t.
 Even so, with the CEO on the board, it tends to focus more on fund-raising than monitoring the entity’s results.
-(Du Bois, C., et al, 2007).
-This fits my experience exactly.
+(Du Bois, C. et al. 2007).
+This finding fits my experience exactly.

 Choosing NonProfit Board of Directors

 Nonprofits must ensure board members have the right character, are passionate about the mission, are not in a conflict of interest, and understand their responsibilities and accountabilities.
 Further, to get an effective board they should apply the same diligence selecting board members as they do hiring a senior executive.
 That said, I suggest nonprofits consider these matters before choosing a board of directors:

 - Why does the organization exist?

 - What’s the individual and collective legal responsibilities of the board?